wp-plugins/jsl3-facebook-wall-feed/readme.txt

 == Upgrade Notice ==

+= 1.5.1 =
+This is a minor shortcode bug fix.

+= 1.5 =
+This update adds an option to disable the make_clickable() WordPress function added in v1.4.2.
+Also, the automatic Facebook access token renewal added in v1.4.1 never worked properly.
+So now the plugin will now notify the WordPress admin that their Facebook access token is about to expire a week from the expiration date.
+Renewing the token should simply be a matter of clicking "Save Changes" on the settings page for the plugin.

 = 1.4.2 =
-This is a minor update thats adds the make_clickable() WordPress function to convert plain text URI to HTML links.
+This is a minor update that adds the make_clickable() WordPress function to convert plain text URI to HTML links.

 = 1.4.1 =